brainflow-dev/brainflow/docs/SupportedBoards.rst

 To choose this board in BoardShim constructor please specify:

 - board_id: -3
-- other_info field of BrainFlowInputParams structure, write there board_id for a board which acts like data provider(master board)
+- other_info field of BrainFlowInputParams structure should contain board_id of device used to create playback file
 - file field of BrainFlowInputParams structure

 Supported platforms: